 Hiring the right talent for your team is hard work.
 In spite of your best efforts to carefully evaluate the talent pool and thoroughly vet your applicants during the interview process, sometimes your top pick will pull the rug out from under you by resigning shortly after.
 Leaving you to ask, “What went wrong?”

-When an employee resigns from a position, your first thought may be utter a four-letter word (or two) and say, “I guess it’s time to start the hiring process all over again”.
-But if you don’t reflect on why you are prematurely taking another dip in the talent pool, can you really expect to have a different outcome with the next all-star applicant you find?
+When an employee resigns from a position, your first thought may be to utter a four-letter word (or two) and say, “I guess it’s time to start the hiring process all over again”, but if you don’t reflect on why you are prematurely taking another dip in the talent pool, can you really expect to have a different outcome with the next all-star applicant you find?

 Fortunately, there is a way to take a pause and conduct a post-mortem on your organization’s recent resignation: offboarding.

 Conducting a successful exit interview is the first step in improving the effectiveness of your recruiting strategy

 Offboarding a departing employee is just as important as onboarding a new one.
 Typically, most of our HR efforts are spent on the front end and not enough time is spent once an employee gives their notice.